d-lab/uqcrowd-log/README.md

 The second example will send the message with **html_event** type with **mouseover** sub_type when user hover on any images in the document.
 The information of tag, name, id of those images will be sent along with the message.

+All log message will be printed on console so that you can test and verify the injection offline before Publishing a task

 _If you need more information, please have a look at the full example here:_ [logger.html](https://github.com/d-lab/uqcrowd-log/blob/master/templates/logger.html)